mtirionMSFT/vscode-liquid-notebook/src/extension/README.md

 ## Data

 The notebook will combine data and the provided Liquid to produce output in the Notebook.
-The data can be in either [Parquet format](https://parquet.apache.org/docs/) or in [Comma Separated Value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values).
-These files should be placed in one folder where each file is treated as a table.
+The data can be in either [Parquet format](https://parquet.apache.org/docs/), in [Comma Separated Value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values) or in [JSON format](https://en.wikipedia.org/wiki/JSON).
+These files should be placed in one folder.
+Parquet files and CSV files are treated as tables accessible via the `model` object.

 For a CSV file, every column is separated by a comma.
 The first line of the file is used as the list of field names.
 A sample of a well formed CSV file for Patients is this: